Brachycephalic Dog Breeds

 In 2020, the Dutch Kennel Club became the first organization in the world to end registration for 12 brachycephalic breeds.
 Additionally, the reproduction of English bulldogs and Cavalier King Charles Spaniels is now banned in Norway, with courts ruling that it breaches existing animal welfare laws.

-How can ElleVet’s CBD + CBDA help with itchy skin?
+How can ElleVet’s CBD + CBDA help?

 As always, consult your veterinarian about any issues your dog is experiencing.
 For any questions about ElleVet’s CBD + CBDA products or how CBD can help your canine friend live their best life, give us a call (844-673-7287) or send us an email ([email protected]).
 We are here to help.